spants/docker-containers/guacamole/README.md

 Guacamole
 ====

-Dockerfile for Guacamole 0.9.5 with embedded MariaDB (MySQL) Authentication
+Dockerfile for Guacamole 0.9.9 with embedded MariaDB (MySQL) Authentication

 Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP.

 ---
-Author
+Original Author
 ===

 Zuhkov <zuhkov@gmail.com>

+additions by Spants
 ---
 Building
 ===